-Understanding the Building Safety Act gateways: Summary
+Understanding The Building Safety Act Gateways

 The Building Safety Act, enacted in 2022, introduced a series of critical gateways to enhance safety standards and oversight for higher-risk buildings in the design, construction, and occupation phases.